tbjoseph/Hello-CPPers/Aggie-Shell/README.md

 The shell has the ability to function almost as well as BASH.
 It runs Linux commands that sit as executables in the system through a a call to execvp().

+To run the shell: After compiling with make, run the program with ./shell.
+Then a prompt will be printed, and you may enter commands as you would with a normal BASH shell.

 The following files are from a third party:
 - Command.cpp
 - Command.h